https://github.com/theinternetfolks/context

 ## Features

-- Typescript typings with your interfaces
+- TypeScript typings with interfaces support

-- Works for all kind of async functions - `Promises`, `Timeouts`, `TCPWrap`, `UDP` etc.
+- Works with all kinds of async functions (`Promises`, `Timeouts`, `TCPWrap`, `UDP`, etc.)

 ## Usage/Examples